DmitryPrigodich/HW-Puzzak-Dialogs-PY/data_final/ALL_CHAPTER_SCENARIO.md

 > We have no response to outgoing signals, so either Vice Admiral Vashti is keeping a low profile, or it's a trap.
 Proceed with caution.

+### CINEMATIC: LIGHTHOUSE
+> Recovered records from the Tanoch reveal little about the area of the Galaxy we are about to enter.

+> Their knowledge ends at a zone, that they have called the Nightmare Gulf.

+> The Zone is defined by a dense, dark nebula of enormous size.

+> We have also detected unusual quantum phenomena, which blocks normal hyperspace travel.

+> This kind of anomaly at this scale could have only been created by the Progenitors, possibly another scar from whatever cataclysm which destroyed their civilization.

+> There is no information about what lies beyond the zone.
+Not even myths...

+> Prepare for anything.

 ## Chapter: 31.
 Iliyin Lighthouse